NuGet/docs.microsoft.com-nuget/docs/Tools/ps-ref-uninstall-package.md

 # Uninstalls the Elmah package and all its unused dependencies
 Uninstall-Package Elmah -RemoveDependencies

-# Uninstalls the Elmah package even if another package depends on it.
+# Uninstalls the Elmah package even if another package depends on it
 Uninstall-Package Elmah -Force
 ```